sayheylaura/manfred-awesomic-cv/README.md

 To get started, you will need to follow this [JSON schema](https://github.com/getmanfred/mac/blob/master/schema/schema.json).

-Once ready, follow these instructions:
+Once your JSON file is ready, follow these instructions:

-1. Add it as a json file to services 📂
+1. Add it to services folder 📂

-2. Go to App.js, then change the import and the state to your shiny JSON file.💻
+2. Go to App.js, then change the import link and the state to your shiny JSON file 💻

 3. Lit 🔥🔥🔥